Referring Offices

 If we have already received the referral, we will typically contact the patient within 3 business days of receiving their call to schedule.
 If your patient hasn’t heard from us by the beginning of the 4th business day please call our office to make sure we received the referral.
 Sometimes faxes aren’t properly transmitted, we find that this is the most common reason for patients not receiving a call back.

-Please share our website and the resources under our Learning Center with your patients and referring physicians!
+Please share our website and the resources under our Learning Center with your patients and referring physicians.

-Patient Handout for Scheduling:
+Patient Handout for Scheduling and Office Registration Papers: